Healthier Tarte Tatin with Homemade Vegan Caramel Sauce

 The mixture will start changing color (become darker in color) and reduce.

-When the mixture reduces to twice its initial volume and thickens up (after approximately 15-20 minutes), remove it from the heat and let it cool down.
+When the mixture reduces to half of its initial volume and thickens up (after approximately 15-20 minutes), remove it from the heat and let it cool down.
 The caramel will continue thickening as it cools.

 Filling and assembling:

 Cut the apples into quarters and remove the seeds.

 To prevent the apples from going brown after peeling, keep them in cold water containing lemon juice.

 In a round pan (approximately 25-30 cm in diameter), arrange the apple slices in circles, as shown in the pictures.
 Try to avoid big holes between the apples.
 Optionally, you can fill the holes with berries of choice.